shelepuginivan/hakutest/docs/handbook/guide/03-tests.md

 > -   How to manage your tests using the menu
 > -   How to create and edit tests via Hakutest test editor

+## Overview

+Test management is a fundamental component of Hakutest.
+It allows you to perform a number of operations on the tests available to your students.
+The integrated editor enables the creation of coherent tests, quizzes, and even exam variants.

 ## Tests menu

 ![Tests menu](./img/tests-menu.png)